snehashah0854/DevHeat_Beta_SPS/README.md

 # Problem Statement
 Kamrej Calling
+Avanish wants to throw a party, but the stall owner is unable to create GST bills.
+Zaid, Sparsh, Naitik, and Dhruv ordered some food from the stall nearby.
+After eating a lot, they need to split the bill accurately.
+However, they are too lazy to calculate it themselves.
+Naitik insists on proper bills but needs help as the owner lacks knowledge.

 # Introduction
 This is our project for submission in a 7-day-long Hackathon Devheat-Beta organized by GDSC IIIT SURAT.